ngsengleng/Peerprep/README.md

 ### File structure

+- frontend:
   - stylesheets are written with `sass` using the 7-1 architecture design pattern with a main file that imports all relevant stylesheets
   - Each application page has its own file with shared components extracted out to a common component folder
+- backend:
+  - files are named with reference to their purposes e.g. `handlers.go` contains handler functions for handling http requests

 ### Progress: